deltaswapio/deltaswap/docs/governor.md

-# Guardian Chain Governor
+# Phylax Chain Governor
-Below are admin controls surfaced to the Guardians for the Governor plugin.
+Below are admin controls surfaced to the Phylaxs for the Governor plugin.
 For a background on the feature and its objectives, see [the whitepaper](../whitepapers/0007_governor.md).

 ## Default Behavior / Limits
 The Chain Governor feature is disabled by default.
-Guardians can enable it by passing the following flag to the `phylaxd` command when starting it up:
+Phylaxs can enable it by passing the following flag to the `phylaxd` command when starting it up:

 ```bash
 --chainGovernorEnabled=true